SAP/luigi/website/docs/README.md

 ## Building for Production

-To create a production version of your app:
+To create a production version of the docu app:

 ```bash
 npm run build